itsalirahimi/ground_truth_generation/README.md

 ```
 # Within <bag-file-dir>
+[//]: # "The <bag-file-dir> must be the <save-dir>"
 # Requires ROS
 rosbag play <bag-file-address>
 ```

 4. When the output image of *telloGTGeneration.py* is shown.
 Hit **A** key the first time you saw a marker in the robot's camera view.
-This position will be considered as the inital point of the drone pose.
+This position will be considered as the initial point of the drone pose.

-5. Meanwhile, in a new terminal, run the following so that you can see the poses obtained from markers along with drone odometry plot.
+5. Meanwhile, in a new terminal, run the following so that you can see the poses obtained from markers along with the drone odometry plot.

 ```
 # Does not require ROS